ma077146/php7_lamp/ReadMe.md

 # Initial Setup

-ASSUMPTIONS:
+##ASSUMPTIONS:
 1. You have already installed Docker Toolbox for Windows.
 2. You have either used Kitmatic or Docker Quick Start Terminal to create a Docker VM
 3. You know how to ask questions if question 1 or 2 have you befuddled.
-4. In your Windows/System32/drivers/etc/hosts file, you already have the below:
+4. In your Windows/System32/drivers/etc/hosts file, you already have the below entries:

     192.168.99.100 taq.local

     192.168.99.100 i9.local

     192.168.99.100 wfm.local

 5. If you don't have the above, make it so!

 You can set this new dev environment up in any directory.
 I placed it in the same directory as the old php_dev_envs.

 If this is your first attempt at setting up a PHP7 dev environment, C:/Users/<your-name>/docker is a good place!

 The contents of the httpd/apache directory will be same regardless of the developer.

-The contents of enterprises/svs. enterprises/selectech, and mysql/data will differ if you already have an existing local environment set up.
+The contents of enterprises/svs, enterprises/selectech, and mysql/data will differ if you already have an existing local environment set up.
 We'll change these below.
 They are included in the .gitignore file, so any changes you make locally won't be added back to the repository.

--- Clone the PHP7 dev envs repo
+### Clone the PHP7 dev envs repo
 Go (cd) to the directory where you want the new PHP7 dev envs.
 1. Type 'git clone git@github.com:ma077146/php7_lamp.git' and hit enter.
 2. Create a directory called "repos" in the httpd directory.